ddaaggeett/whiteSocket/README.md

 EDUCATION - either public settings or private/more individual (autodidact) approach - Public education can place 4 students per machine's hardware setup at one time.
 That's MAX $500/student for however long a projector lasts, of which it's usually the lamp that goes anyways -> cheap replacement.

+Intelligent system methods to share design work.  (artificial intelligent systems -> remember, blooprint.xyz is a data collector...and AI exists by crawling data)

 New student progression monitor (grading system)

 New applicant/nominee verification system (are they really worth it?)

+Also: VOTE IN YOUR SPECIAL DISTRICTS -> and as for one of them, get rid of useless spending in your public school districts!
+Get rid of your SmartBoard and invest in Blooprint.
+Save $3000 per machine MINIMUM!